Tattomoosa/mattotousa.art/content/blog/the-art-that-convolutional-neural-networks-make/index.md

 +++
-title="The Art of Convolutional Neural Networks" date=2023-01-14
+title="The Art That Machines Make" date=2023-01-14
 +++

-It's always good when the tools to create art get more accessable.
+It's always good when the tools to create art get more accessible, right?
-"More accessable" generally just meaning "cheaper", but the accessability is what matters.
+"More accessible" often just means "cheaper", but the accessibility is what matters.
-Another way to make art "more accessable" is to literally make it less work to do.
+Another way to make art "more accessible" is to make it easier.
-Think the advancement of photography technology, from complex and skilled development in darkrooms on film, to not even needing to own a camera because there's already one on the phone you already basically need to own for a myriad of other reasons.
+Think the advancement of camera technology, from complex and high-skill equipment in darkrooms on film, to many of us able to take pretty decent photos without owning a dedicated camera.

-Currently, there's a debate centered on 'AI Art'.
+> Not talking smack about cameras, I have one, I love it, it takes way better pictures than my phone

+'AI Art' is a hot topic right now.
-Specifically, the kind of images made algorithmically through convolutional neural networks (CNN) after they process what the experts call 'a metric fuckton' of input data.
+Specifically, the kind of images made in convolutional neural networks after they process what the experts call 'a metric fuckton' of input data.
-The technology is really neat and the output is really impressive... so long as you don't care too much if your art real has human emotions or half-decent hands.
+The technology is really neat and the output is really impressive... so long as you don't care too much if your art has real human emotions or hands.

+{{ captionimage(
+  url="./the-art-that-machines-make.jpg"
+  alt='A twisty turny mess of a painting hanging in a strange gallery' caption='Generated using "The art machines make" as a prompt on deepai.org' ) }}

-According to the naysayers in the debate, the big problem with 'AI Art' is copyright.
+One big problem with 'AI Art' is copyright.
-See, in those huge sets of input data needed for a CNN to chew on to 'learn', every single image belongs to somebody in the eyes of the law.
+See, in those huge sets of input data needed for a neural network to chew on to 'learn', every single image belongs to somebody in the eyes of the law.
+I don't love copyright.
+But it *tries* to make it harder to exploit artists and ensure they can profit off their work, which is good, because artists need profit to survive just like the rest of us.

+I would love to see copyright abolished but it's also kind of necessary for artists to survive in capitalism so it is what it is I guess.

-A big thing to understand is that convolutional neural networks are no more 'intelligent' than any other algorithm.
+Convolutional neural networks are no more 'intelligent' than any other algorithm.
-There's not really any evidence we've come meaningfully closer to general intelligence in the entire history of computing.
+There's not really any compelling evidence we've come meaningfully closer to general intelligence in the entire history of computing.

-I would like to be for 'AI Art' because it does democratize the creative process of creating images.
-This means small creators who could use imagery but have no money and no connections and no resources and no visual art skills.
-That's a "more accessable" way to make art for sure.

-There are several processes of 'AI Art', but today the term almost exclusively used to refer to a very specific kind of art made by convolutional neural networks after they process what the experts call 'a metric fuckton' of input 'learning' data.
+Maybe we have, maybe we haven't, all we've really got are the vibes.
+But then again, all we've really got to 'prove' other people are intelligent are the vibes too.
+I am me, so it makes intuitive sense that you are you.
+But we have no such intuition about machines.

+But at some point it gets weird.
+I do believe AI techniques have a place in the creative process, but once the novelty wears off, does anyone really want to be told stories by machines?

+I mean, don't we tell stories to connect to people?